Sparse Principal Component Analysis via Variable Projection: Discussion

 SPCA is a useful diagnostic tool for data featuring rich dynamics that give rise to multiscale structures in both space and time.
 Given that such phenomena are ubiquitous in the physical, engineering, biological, and social sciences, this work provides a valuable tool for improved interpretability, especially in the diagnostics of localized structures and disambiguation of distinct time scale physical processes.
 The work also opens a number of avenues for future development:

-\paragraph{Methodological Extensions} This scalable approach for identifying spatially localized spatial structures in high-dimensional and multiscale data may be directly applied to 1) tensor decompositions~\cite{comon2014tensors,bro1997parafac,Erichson2017tensor}, which represent data in a multi-dimensional array structure, 2) parsimonious dynamical systems models~\cite{brunton2016pnas}, which identify the fewest nonlinear interactions required to capture the underlying physical mechanisms, and 3) \emph{in situ} sensing and control, where sensors and actuators are generally required to be spatially localized~\cite{Manohar2017csm}.
+\paragraph{Methodological Extensions} This scalable approach for identifying spatially localized spatial structures in high-dimensional and multiscale data may be directly applied to (1) tensor decompositions~\cite{comon2014tensors,bro1997parafac,Erichson2017tensor}, which represent data in a multi-dimensional array structure, (2) parsimonious dynamical systems models~\cite{brunton2016pnas}, which identify the fewest nonlinear interactions required to capture the underlying physical mechanisms, and (3) \emph{in situ} sensing and control, where sensors and actuators are generally required to be spatially localized~\cite{Manohar2017csm}.

 \paragraph{Applications in the Engineering and Physical Sciences.} The methods developed here will be broadly applicable to dynamical systems that are high-dimensional, multiscale, and where there is a need for interpretable and parsimonious models for prediction, estimation, and control.
-Specific applications where SPCA has already been applied include genomics, and biological systems in general, and atmospheric chemistry.
-In addition, there is tremendous opportunity for advances in diverse fields, such as improving climate science, detecting and controlling structures in the brain, and closed loop control of turbulent fluid systems~\cite{Brunton2015amr}.
+Specific applications where SPCA has already been applied include atmospheric chemistry~\cite{gmd-12-1525-2019}, genomics~\cite{abraham2014fast,lee2010super}, and biological systems~\cite{ma2011principal} more broadly.
+In addition, there is tremendous opportunity for advances in diverse fields, such as improving climate prediction, detecting and controlling structures in the brain, and closed loop control of turbulent fluid systems~\cite{Brunton2015amr}.